 A dead straight road takes you past Villajoyosa rugby stadium – yes, in this football-crazy country, they play rugby!
-La Vila actually has one of the best sides in Spain.
+La Vila actually has one of the best teams in Spain.
 Take in a match on a Sunday or have a look at my blog here.

 The dam was built in 1957 to regulate the water supply on Villajoyosa’s river, the Amadorio.
 It’s around 200 feet high; easy to believe if you peer gingerly over the edge to the stream below.